Basma bint Fakhri Al Said: Early life and education

-Basma was born in the United Kingdom to Sayyid Fakhri bin Mohammed Al Said and Ibtisam Hasan Abdallah.
-Her father works for the Foreign Ministry of Oman.
-He was the ambassador to Brunei from 2008 to 2013 and the ambassador to Malaysia from 2013 to 2016.

-She earner a bachelor's degree from the University of Jordan in 2001 and a master's degree in health counseling from Curtin University in 2008.
+Sayyida Basma was born in the United Kingdom to Sayyid Fakhri bin Mohammed Al Said and Ibtisam Hasan Abdallah.
+She earned a bachelor's degree from the University of Jordan in 2001 and a master's degree in health counseling from Curtin University of Technology in Australia in 2008.
+She later received training in Clinical Hypnotherapy and Prolonged Exposure Therapy (PET) from Harvard University.